panpf/sketch/docs/wiki/getting_started.md

 ## Sketch

-The [Sketch] class is the core of the entire framework.
-It is used to execute [ImageRequest] and handle downloading, caching, decoding, conversion, and request management.
+The [Sketch] class is the core of the entire framework, which is used to execute and manage [ImageRequest]

 ### Singleton Mode

 The `sketch-compose` and `sketch-view` modules depend on the `sketch-singleton` module, so you can use the singleton mode by directly relying on them.

 In singleton mode, you do not need to actively create a [Sketch] instance.
 You can directly obtain the shared [Sketch] instance, as follows:

 ```kotlin
 // Android